eggtone/v0transcription/README.md

 - Cloud-based transcription via Groq for larger models
 - Multiple display modes for transcription results:
   - Compact: All text in a single paragraph
-  - Segments: Each segment on a separate line
+  - Segments: Each transcribed segment on a separate line with accurate timestamps
   - Segments with Time: Timestamps shown for each segment
 - Copy and download transcription results